What Do Yellow Traffic Light Signals Mean?

-- Stop before entering the intersection, if you can do so safely.
+- A. Stop before entering the intersection, if you can do so safely.

-- Slow down and yield to all cross traffic.
+- B. Slow down and yield to all cross traffic.

-- Slow down and cross the intersection carefully.
+- C. Slow down and cross the intersection carefully.

 How Do You Know if You Can Stop Safely or Not?

-Even if yellow lights stay on longer if the posted speed limits through the intersection is higher, you should not count on this.
+Even if yellow signals stay on longer if the posted speed limits through the intersection is higher, you should not count on this.
 Ease off gas when you approach any intersection.
-A slow speed makes it easier to stop safely, if needed.
+A slow speed makes it easier to stop safely, when it is needed.

 You should follow this rule of thumb: